I hold an Honorary Senior Research Fellow position after leaving in September 2022 to join the Wellcome Trust.

-I serve as the liaison between the MRC Centre for Outbreak Analysis and Modelling and the World Health Organization.
-I am responsible for developing and co-ordinating projects to support WHO activities and departments including The Global Influenza Programme, The Initiative for Vaccine Research, and the Global Outbreak Alert and Response Network.
+At ICL, I served as the liaison between the MRC Centre for Global Infectious Disease Analysis (formerly Outbreak Analysis and Modelling) and the World Health Organization.
+I was responsible for developing and co-ordinating projects to support WHO activities and departments including The Global Influenza Programme, The Initiative for Vaccine Research, and the Global Outbreak Alert and Response Network.
 As a whole, the Centre provides technical assistance in several disease areas including malaria, HIV, yellow fever, influenza, polio, hepatitis, and dengue.

-I co-organise Imperial's short course, "Introduction to Mathematical Models of the Epidemiology & Control of Infectious Diseases", which is aimed at public health professionals, policy-makers and researchers who want to learn about the basic principles and practical applications of mathematical modelling and modern quantitative methods.
-For more information please see http://www.InfectiousDiseaseModels.org.
+I co-organised Imperial's short course, "Introduction to Mathematical Models of the Epidemiology & Control of Infectious Diseases" from 2018 to 2022, which is aimed at public health professionals, policymakers, and researchers who want to learn about the basic principles and practical applications of mathematical modelling and modern quantitative methods.
+For more information, please see http://www.InfectiousDiseaseModels.org.

 et al., 2018, Outbreak of Ebola virus disease in the Democratic Republic of the Congo, April–May, 2018: an epidemiological study, The Lancet, Vol:392, ISSN:0140-6736, Pages:213-221